Richard W. Petersen, FACHE

 Tom earned his MBA from Marquette University in Milwaukee and his BBA from St. Norbert College in De Pere, Wis.
 He is a member of the Society for Human Resource Management and is SHRM-SCP and SPHR certified.

 Alexander M. Green is MaineHealth’s Vice President of Strategy and Business Development.
 He serves as the strategy executive in MaineHealth’s Southern Region which includes Maine Medical Center and Southern Maine Health Care.
 He partners with his colleagues to guide strategic and business planning activities to improve and expand the healthcare infrastructure in Southern Maine.

 Al joined MaineHealth in March 2015 and brings over 10 years of progressive leadership experience in healthcare.
 He has worked in many capacities within MaineHealth including Project Manager in the Center for Performance Improvement, Director of Strategy and Regulatory Compliance, and Associate Vice President of Strategic Planning.
 Prior to joining MaineHealth, Al served as Project Manager at an independent Oncology Practice in Cincinnati, OH.

 He received a master’s in healthcare services administration from Xavier University in Cincinnati, OH and a bachelor’s degree in business administration and finance from Fort Lewis College in Durango, CO.
 He is a certified Project Manager Professional from the Project Management Institute, a member of the American College of Healthcare Executives, and a member of the Society for Health Care Strategy & Market Development.

 In addition to his professional endeavors, Al has a family with two small children and is an active volunteer for organizations that promote conservation of our natural resources.

 Associate Vice President of Communications and Public Affairs

-Clay is currently completing an Advisory Board fellowship and is a member of the Society for Healthcare Strategy and Market Development.
+Clay is a Fellow of the Advisory Board and a member of the Society for Healthcare Strategy and Market Development.